Sean-w94/atmos/article.md

 excellent framework with a strong ecosystem.
 However, for this project we chose RiotJS.
 The driving factor in this decision was file size.

-The less data we have to send accross the wire, the faster the app will load and establish a WebSocket connection.
+The less data we have to send across the wire, the faster the app will load and establish a WebSocket connection.
 Ideally, a use of a framework should result in less code than writing an equivalent implementation sans-framework.